CaioCeretta/Cod3r/mentoria/specialist/Next.Js/tic-tac-toe/comments.md

 _Comments about methods in the Class _

 Once an element is created, such as the class, we can now create the tests for it.

+### Board Class

+An array of lines and columns are going to be the only attribute of this class: e.g. Cell[][].
+And it will have methods for creating an empty board, and others for the board and cells structure which will be commented inside the class.

+How does flattening of an bi-dimensional array works?

+Flattening is basically converting a 2D array (array of arrays) into a 1D array (single list of elements)

+Example:

+const array2D = [
+[1, 2, 3],
+[4, 5, 6],
+[7,8,9]
+]

+After flattening:

+const flattened = [1, 2, 3, 4, 5, 6, 7, 8, 9]

+_Comments about methods in the Class_

+No behaviors created in the class change the board state.
+There are methods to create, verify how many lines, columns, one for flattening and retrieving the state — but it won't change the state — get one particular cell after get, verify if one cell is empty and if the board is full, none of these alter the state

+The only method that will indeed alter the board's state is the `set` method, where we pass the number of the line, of the column and the player, and by the end of it, it will return us a new instance of Board with the altered state.

+This method, also includes the rich behaviors of other components, such as markWith from the `Cell`.

+Once the element is finished, we can now create the tests for it.

+## OOP Comments

+### 1.

+❓ Why can i access state[row][col] and call the method markWith(type) on it, considering that state is two dimensional array of Cell objects?
+(Cell[][])

+✅: When we do state[row][col] = state[row][col].markWith(type)

+we are saying

+"Get the cell object that is in the line `row` and in the column `row` and call the method markWith(type), that returns a new instance of Cell (filled, if it is empty).
+After, replace in the array this instance in place of the previous one."

+Why does it work?

+Because state is a matrix Cell[][], and accessing a cell is as easy as

+state[row][col]

+This gives us an object of the type Cell that exist in that position.
+Then we call:

+state[row][col].markWith(type)

+this methods will return us a new cell, that we then assign back to the same position.

+state[row][col] = newCell

+### 2.

+❓ Why was i able to access board.items without calling it like a function ( board.items() )?

+✅: Because i declared the method with the `get` keyword, which makes it a getter property.
+This makes it behave like an attribute (a property) rather than a regular function

+❓ What exactly does the get keyword do here?

+✅: The `get` keyword defines a getter for the class.
+A getter is a function that's automatically called when you access the property, without needing parentheses.
+JS runs the getter code transparently as if you were accessing a variable.

+❓ So is board.items an attribute or a method?

+✅: Technically, it's a method, but it behaves like an attribute.
+The `get` hides the fact that it's a function.
+When you do `board.items`, JavaScript executes the method without requiring parentheses.

+❓ What if I didn’t use get?

+✅ Without the get, you would have to call the method like this:

+board.items()

+You’d need parentheses, just like any regular method.

+❓ Why would someone use a getter instead of a regular method?

+✅ To:

+Make code cleaner and easier to read, as if you’re accessing a real property.

+Hide internal logic and expose information as data, not an action.

+Simplify testing, reading, and maintenance.